-- 13.1.7.1 The lands identified as Special Site 7 are located north of Lakeshore Road East between Shaw Drive and Enola Avenue. - 13.1.7.2 The property located at 411 Lakeshore Road East is listed on the City's Heritage Register. - 13.1.7.3 Notwithstanding the policies of this Plan, the existing motor vehicle repair garage will be permitted.
+The lands identified as Special Site 7 are located north of Lakeshore Road East between Shaw Drive and Enola Avenue.

+The property located at 411 Lakeshore Road East is listed on the City's Heritage Register.

+- 13.1.7.1 Notwithstanding the provisions of the Mixed Use designation, the following additional policy will apply: - a. a motor vehicle repair garage may be permitted.

-- 13.1.8.1 The lands identified as Special Site 8 are located at the northwest corner of Lakeshore Road East and Dixie Road. - 13.1.8.2 Notwithstanding the policies of this Plan, townhouse dwellings will be permitted on St. James Avenue to provide appropriate transition to the existing surrounding residential.
+The lands identified as Special Site 8 are located at the northwest corner of Lakeshore Road East and Dixie Road.

+- 13.1.8.1 Notwithstanding the provisions of the Mixed Use designation, the following additional policies will apply: - a. townhouse dwellings may be permitted on St. James Avenue to provide appropriate transition to the existing surrounding residential.

-- 13.1.9.1 The lands identified as Special Site 9 are located east of Applewood Creek and south of Lakeshore Road East. - 13.1.9.2 The Small Arms Inspection Building located at 1352 Lakeshore Road East is designated under the Ontario Heritage Act. - 13.1.9.3 A heritage permit, including a Heritage Impact Assessment, will be required for any alterations. - 13.1.9.4 Notwithstanding the policies of this Plan, the following additional uses will be permitted at 1352 Lakeshore Road East, subject to a master plan and the review of the remediation plan: - a. commercial schools; - b. community facilities, including art studios and art galleries; - c. a conference centre; - d. restaurants; and - e. secondary offices.
+The lands identified as Special Site 9 are located east of Applewood Creek and south of Lakeshore Road East.

+The Small Arms Inspection Building located at 1352 Lakeshore Road East is designated under the Ontario Heritage Act.

+13.1.9.1 A heritage permit, including a Heritage Impact Assessment, will be required for any alterations.

+13.1.9.2 Notwithstanding the provisions of the Public Open Space designation, the following additional uses may be permitted at 1352 Lakeshore Road East, subject to a master plan and the review of the remediation plan:

+- a. commercial schools;

+- b. community facilities, including art studios and art galleries;

+- c. a conference centre;

+- d. restaurants; and

+- e. secondary offices.

-- 13.1.10.1 The lands identified as Special Site 10 are located at the northwest corner of Kendall Road and Dixie Road. - 13.1.10.2 Notwithstanding the policies of this Plan, an office with a maximum of four medical practitioners will be permitted.
+The lands identified as Special Site 10 are located at the northwest corner of Kendall Road and Dixie Road.

+13.1.10.1 Notwithstanding the provisions of the Residential Low Density I designation, an office for a maximum of four medical practitioners may be permitted.